Pakistan nationwide power outage continues into night

 Issued on: Modified:

-Islamabad (AFP) – A massive power breakdown across Pakistan continued after night fell on Monday, affecting most of the country's 220 million residents, including in the mega cities of Karachi and Lahore.
+Islamabad (AFP) – A massive power cut across Pakistan continued after night fell on Monday, affecting most of the country's 220 million residents, including in the metropolises of Karachi and Lahore.

-Pakistan's national power system is a complex and delicate web where problems can quickly cascade.
+Pakistan's power system is a complex and delicate web, where problems can quickly cascade.

-The breakdown was caused by a fault in the national grid at around 7:30 am (0230 GMT), plunging much of the country into darkness.
+The breakdown was caused by a fault in the national grid at about 7:30 am (0230 GMT), linked to a cost-cutting measure as the country's economy ails.

-"We hope that the electricity will be restored throughout the country by tonight," Energy Minister Khurram Dastagir Khan said in a video statement.
+"We hope that the electricity will be restored throughout the country by tonight," Energy Minister Khurram Dastgir Khan said in a video statement.

 The units had been temporarily switched off at night to save fuel, Khan earlier told the media.